input-output-hk/peras-design/docs/reports/tech-report-1.md

 The differences compared to the model proposed in the PoS-NSB paper are:

 * the execution order is not stored in the global state and therefore permutations of the messages as well as permutations of parties are not needed,
-* there is no global `Progress`.
+* the `Progress` of the system as described in the PoS-NSB paper is not stored in the global state, as we define the global relation more granular

 Instead of keeping track of the execution order of the parties in the global state, the global relation is defined with respect to parties.
 The list of parties is considered fixed from the beginning and passed to the specification as a parameter.
 Together with a party, we know as well the party's honesty (`Honesty` is a predicate for a party).
-Instead of keeping track of progress globally we only need to assert that before the clock reaches the next slot, all the deliverable messages in the global message buffer have been delivered.
+Instead of keeping track of progress globally we only need to assert that before the clock reaches the next slot, all the deliverable messages (i.e. messages where the delay is 0) in the global message buffer have been consumed.

 #### Global relation